Key Stats for the Rho Creek Trail - 569

 Route is blazed.
 There is a switchback shortly after crossing Tumble Creek.
 Trail becomes much easier beyond this point.
 A half mile above Tumble Creek the route passes through a clearcut.
 Maintain the same grade as you entered to pick up tread on the other side.
 In another half mile cross a small bog and enter another small clearcut.
 Keep left along the edge of the harvest to Fadeaway Spring, then follow the switchback to the right up to the 4672 road.
 Trail continues across the road with a ramp slightly to the left.

-From the 4672 road to the Rho Ridge Trail 564 junction at the 4670 road the trail has a number of small logs across the trail.
+From the 4672 road to the Rho Ridge Trail 564 junction at the 4670 road the trail can be a bit difficult to follow in places but has had recent maintenance and has flagging.
 Turn right at the trail junction a mile above the 4672 road and emerge at a hunters’ camp (“Bear Camp”) off the 4670 Road about a half mile north of Graham Pass.
 Left at this junction leads to an old Guard Station site and on into the clearcut just north of Graham Pass.
 The Rho Ridge Trail 564 can be reached by walking out of the hunter camp south to the main road.
 The 564 heading north is directly across the road at this point.
+There is a roughly cut, flagged route to connect the end of the tread to the Rho Ridge trail at an unmapped spur road just north of Graham Pass.

 Trail is lightly maintained.
 Following it should be considered a cross-country adventure.